tencentyun/intlcloud-documents/product/安全/手游安全/产品简介/产品功能_intl.md

 - Resource file protection
 A stringent game resource protection plan will be implemented to prevent addition, deletion, modification and other similar operations on any resources to safeguard games from being cracked.
 - Anti-debugging
-Games will be endowed with a holistic anti-debugging ability to prevent dynamic debugging and cracking by debugging tools such as IDA and greatly increase the difficulty for dynamic analysis.
+Games will be endowed with a holistic anti-debugging ability to prevent dynamic debugging and cracking by debugging tools such as IDA and significantly increase the difficulty for dynamic analysis.